nepi-engine/nepi_rui/README.md

 Architecture:
 ![Alt text](/resources/architecture.png?raw=true "Architecture")

+## Preliminary Notes
+1. The instructions below are specific to building and running stand-alone version of the RUI.
+In general, the RUI is now built within a larger workspace, e.g., jetson_3dsc_ws, and not all instruction are relevant -- particularly those related to workspace setup
+2. The instructions and terminal commands specify the "kinetic" ROS release at some points, though you can substitute "melodic" or presumably other future versions to match your system's ROS install.
+3. The RUI relies on node.js 8.11.1, which has some noted vulnerabilities -- it should be updated to later node version.
+4. The RUI relies on Python 2.7, which is EOL -- pip will start failing in Jan.
+2021, and then, if not sooner, will need to port everything to Python 3.
+5. For certain targets (like Jetson TX-2) it is easiest to build the RUI directly on the target by installing all dependencies and following the instructions below.
+For other targets without easy internet access (like the KRM module), it is best to build in a container on a local host and rsync the results directly to the target's rootfs media as described later in the document.

 ## Install

 ### Build from Source

-Note, for certain targets (like Jetson TX-2) it is easiest to build the RUI directly on the target by installing all dependencies and following the instructions below.
-For other targets without easy internet access (like the KRM module), it is best to build in a container on a local host and rsync the results directly to the target's rootfs media as described later in the document.

 1. [Install ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) and the following Python and build tools: